The doctoral program is 44 credit hours, which includes required clinical hours.

 or enroll in the UNC Intensive English Program, in order to be considered.

-Please visit the International Students Admission Requirements page for details about English proficiency requirements, financial documentation and applying
+Please visit the International Students Admission Requirements page for details about English proficiency requirements and applying as an international

 Transferring Credit